Combining Data Generation and Active Learning for Low-Resource Question Answering: Introduction

 \section{Introduction}

 Machine Reading Question Answering (MRQA) is a challenging and important problem.
 Facilitating targeted information extraction from documents, it allows users to get fast, easy access to a vast amount of documents available.
-MRQA models generally need plenty of annotations, therefore several methods have been devised for augmenting data by generating new annotated samples, with the ultimate goal of improving quality of predictions.
-Some of these approaches show a real benefit in the downstream MRQA task; however, there is no work focusing on employing Language Models (LM) fine-tuned for generating question-answer pairs in low-resource, domain-specific settings, which are often observed in practice.
-In these cases, most of the times only few annotated samples are available, due to the specialized domain being usually vastly different from the publicly available labeled data of the source domain.
-Moreover, labeling in general is an expensive procedure, as it requires a significant amount of time from domain experts.
-However, we consider collecting and annotating a small set of samples (e.g. 200), accurately selected to boost performance of the MRQA model, feasible and not too expensive.
-In this work we introduce a novel approach that follows this idea.
+MRQA models generally need plenty of annotations \cite{rajpurkar_squad_2016}, therefore several methods have been devised for augmenting data by generating new annotated samples, with the ultimate goal of improving quality of predictions.
+Some of these approaches show a real benefit in the downstream MRQA task; however, there is no work employing Language Models (LM) fine-tuned for generating question-answer pairs in low-resource, domain-specific settings, which are often observed in practice.

+In these cases, most of the times only few annotated samples are available due to the lack of resources like domain experts \cite{otegi_conversational_2020}.
+Also, since the specialized domain being usually vastly different from the publicly available labeled data of the source domain, this data is only useful to a limited extent.
+Moreover, labeling is expensive, as it requires a significant amount of time from domain experts.

+One approach to reduce the annotation effort and to employ humans more efficiently is to utilize Active Learning (AL) \cite{settles_active_2012}.
+For this, samples are carefully selected for annotation to reduce the amount of redundant information.

+Another common method for reducing the annotation effort is data generation.
+By generating synthetic data, several works have shown to successfully counteract the low-resource setting \cite{alberti_synthetic_2019,shakeri_end--end_2020,shakeri_towards_2021}.
+Consequently, combining data generation with AL can be another step towards reducing the high annotation effort for MRQA.
+However, so far it stays unclear how few samples from the target domain, selected based on various criteria, affect the performance of the MRQA model when they are used in the training of the data generation model as well.
+In this work, we introduce a novel approach that follows this idea, and investigate how employing AL, either at the data generation model or at the MRQA model, affects the overall performance of the MRQA task.
+To this end, we consider collecting and annotating a small set of samples (e.g., 200), accurately selected to boost performance of the MRQA model, feasible and not too expensive.

+More precisely, we aim to answer the following research questions: \begin{enumerate}[align=parleft, wide] \item[\textbf{RQ1:}] How can we combine data generation with Active Learning to improve the performance of extractive MRQA? \item[\textbf{RQ2:}] How can we select samples for annotation for extractive MRQA when data generation is used? \end{enumerate}